CINELDI will ensure that we are building the smart energy system of the future

 CINELDI will also provide new business opportunities for technology providers:

 - Strengthening of national and international competitiveness

 Duration: 2016 - 2024

-SINTEF Energy Research will head the programme in cooperation with NTNU.
+SINTEF Energy Research is heading the programme in cooperation with NTNU.

 CINELDI Work packages